Brisbane General Hospital Precinct: 1923–1945

 Between 1926 and 1938, there was a major redevelopment of the Brisbane General Hospital with the construction of blocks 1 (1928), 2 (1930), 3 (1938) and 4 (1937); service buildings including the laundry (1926), kitchen (1935) and boiler house (1935); and additional staff accommodation including major extensions to the Lady Lamington Nurses' Home.

 Superintendent's Residence (Social Workers' Office)

 Located to the east of the Lady Lamington Nurses' Home, the Residence for the Medical Superintendent designed by Atkinson and Conrad in an Old English style was completed in 1941.
-Dr Aubrey Pye, was the first Superintendent to occupy this residence.
+Aubrey Pye, was the first Superintendent to occupy this residence.
 In office from 1935 to 1967, Pye was the longest serving Superintendent of the Hospital, presiding over a period of extraordinary development and dramatic change.
 The building is now used as offices by social workers.
 Few changes have been made to the building.